2023 Innovation Fund Grantees

 Organized Voices for Action (OVA) is a multi-sector action team that includes representatives from the City’s Department of Public Health, Maternal, Child, and Family Health Division.
 The goal of the OVA is to implement and support innovative citywide interventions that specifically address the leading contributors to maternal mortality in Philadelphia, as identified by Philadelphia’s Maternal Mortality Review Committee.
 This project will launch a mini-grant program to support community-based organizations (CBOs) led by individuals who tap into their skills, passion, and often shared lived experience to work with families and tackle issues around the Black maternal health crisis.
 These small-scale grants ($1,000–$2,500) will help Black-led and Black-serving CBOs to cover business expenses, such as conference fees; training and certification; and services geared towards strategic planning and professional and organizational development.
 These grants aim to fill a funding gap that CBOs currently experience, which may help them to grow their capacity, address pressing maternal health needs, and provide support for their organization’s sustainability.

-The Innovation Fund is only open to employees of the City of Philadelphia who seek support for City pilot projects.
-This grant program is not open to the public.
+The Innovation Fund only accepts proposals from employees of the City of Philadelphia who seek support for City pilot projects.
+Once approved by the Philadelphia City Fund Board of Directors, grants are awarded to the corresponding City department.